2TallTyler/lumberjack_industries/README.md

 ## General industry mechanics
 Nearly all industries are generated during map generation, and do not close or spawn during gameplay.

+Optional via NewGRF parameters (on by default), cargo payments are static, independent of the distance transported or the time taken to complete the delivery.
+This incentivizes short-distance transport instead of simply routing everything to the furthest possible destination.
+Read my [blog post](https://github.com/2TallTyler/blog/discussions/1) about why I've done this.

 #### Primary industries
 * Coal Mine
 * Oil Rig